 In 2009 I was given a gift that changed the way I perceived physical health forever.
-This philosophy may not work for all, but show me any approach to health that is!
-Looking at physical health in this way has motivated me to take more responsibility for my role in achieving excellent health.
-It is important to note that we never know what tomorrow might bring, but living with this perspective allows me to appreciate the way things are today.
+Looking at physical health in this way has motivated me to take more responsibility for my role in achieving excellent health. living with this perspective allows me to appreciate the way things are today- this is so important since we never know what tomorrow might bring, we have to focus on making the most of each day!
 The perspective I’m referring to is a willingness to consider physical health as a reflection of emotional health.
 The connection implies that physical health is affected by emotional health.
 If you are familiar with Louise Hay’s work “You Can Heal Your Life”, you can find affirmations related to how different emotions show up in places in the body.

 In learning to love ourselves, our bodies, our strengths, our weaknesses we have to embrace our whole selves.
 A mantra I created which helps me heal and continue to make good choices for my body is “my body is not an afterthought, it’s the only thing I’ve got.”
 If you are anything like me, I spent many years disregarding my body and almost viewing it as an inconvenience, even though I have been a competitive athlete for most of my life.
 Have you ever felt this way?
 Over the past 10 years I have learned to embrace my body more and incorporate it into my holistic view of myself, no longer neglecting it like I used to and trying to at least give it the amount of attention it deserves, as the vessel I exist here with.
 Once it is gone, I won’t have anywhere else to live!
 So let’s learn how to care for our bodies in the best way.

 What is physical health?